• Skip to main content

 Tips for Success

-How to Make Brioche French Toast Casserole
+How to Make Sourdough French Toast Casserole

-Baked brioche French toast casserole.
+Baked brioche sourdough french toast casserole.

 How to Store

-Store any leftover brioche French toast casserole in the refrigerator for 4-5 days.
-For longer storage, place the casserole in a freezer-safe container and freeze for up to 3 months.
-When you're ready to enjoy it again, thaw the casserole overnight in the refrigerator.
+For longer storage, wrap tightly and freeze for up to 3 months.
+When you're ready to enjoy again, thaw overnight in the refrigerator.
+Rewarm in the oven, toaster oven, or microwave.

 Let's Connect!